ace-coding/beginner-cplusplus/Lesson-1/README.md

 ```

 - What do we get?
-- We can modify this program:
+- We can also modify this program:

 ```c++
 int num1 = 4;